How to Make Chicken Gravy for an Ultra-Flavorful Addition to Your Family Dinner

 Start by roasting your chicken.
-Remove it from the pan and place it on a cutting board to carve, then pour the pan drippings into a large glass measuring cup.
+Remove it from the pan and place it on a cutting board to carve, then pour the pan drippings into a large glass measuring cup ($4, Walmart).
 Scrape the browned bits from the pan into the cup—those chicken drippings are where the rich flavor comes from.